Allegheny National Forest: 1900 to Present

 Between 1900 and 1940, the young forest grew and evolved from openings to young forest to maturing forest.

 Young forests offer diverse vegetation like seedlings, saplings, wildflowers and berries.
 Deer, grouse, songbirds and other wildlife thrive with the abundant food and cover.
 Rapidly growing trees soak up carbon, add much oxygen to the atmosphere, and protect soil.
 Taller trees shade streams, helping to regulate water temperature for aquatic life.

 By the 1940s, the forest began to take on an appearance familiar to us today.
 The older trees provide acorns, cherries, and beech nuts for bear and turkey.
 Birds find sites for nests in the leafy tree crowns and plants like trillium prefer the filtered light of the maturing forest.
 In the 1940s, the Forest Service gradually resumed timber harvesting under strict research-based guidelines to ensure sustainability for future generations.

 Abundant browse led to a dramatic increase in the deer population, which peaked in the 1940s and again in the late 1970s.
 Since the mid-1980s, the deer population has remained fairly constant, although at a level higher in many places than the forest can support.

 Today the trees are mature and able to provide quality hardwood for furniture and other needs.
 Foresters deal with challenges like deer, insects, disease, drought and competing vegetation such as fern through research and careful management.
 A small percentage of the ANF, in select sections, will be left in its natural condition undisturbed by logging on a permanent basis, gradually progressing toward the biologically diverse old-growth condition.

 This large region of Pennsylvania remains one of the least densely populated areas east of the Mississippi River.

 Forests and old growth

 The Forest lies within the Allegheny Highlands forests ecoregion and about 90% of its area is covered in forests.
 The Forest contains some of the most extensive tracts of remaining old-growth forest in Pennsylvania, totaling thousands of acres.
 These include northern hardwood forests in Hearts Content Scenic Area and Tionesta Scenic and Research Natural Areas as well as riverine forests on Crull's and Thompson's Islands.

 Forest research

-The Forest Service also established a research station for the Northeast in 1923.
+The Forest Service established a research station for the Northeast in 1923.
 Soon, research scientists were studying complex relationships among vegetation, animals, soil, nutrients, weather and disease.
 For decades, scientists have shared both research results and management guidelines based on these results with the ANF, other public and private landowners, and other scientists.